 - How many closed sales do you earn in that period?

-Knowing these details will give you all the information you need to clearly see the shape of your company’s funnel—and address the problem spots with laser-focused attention.
+Knowing these details will give you all the information you need to clearly see the shape of your company’s funnel—uncover problem spots and discover opportunities for where you need to invest your marketing team's time and effort.

 Which of these funnels is yours?